Are you an adviser? Go to Unbiased Pro

 Who qualifies for the state pension?

-There are other alternatives to a pension, which can be used in place of or alongside any government benefits.
+There are other alternatives to a pension that you arrange yourself, which can be used alongside the state pension.

 What is a workplace pension scheme?

-All employers must offer to enrol employees aged 22 or over who earn more than £10,000 a year onto a workplace pension scheme.
+All employers must offer to enrol employees aged 22 or over who earn more than £10,000 a year onto a workplace pension.

-You can decline, but you’ll miss out on a tax-efficient way to build a pension pot.
+You can opt out, but you’ll miss out on a tax-efficient way to build a pension pot.

 Workplace pensions are an important part of planning for your future retirement.